ASA Aquatics Awards 2016

 ASA Facility Operator of the Year

 This prestigious award will recognise the Facility Operators who have demonstrated continued commitment to improving their aquatic programmes over the past 12 months.
-There will be two winners, one for operators with 0-22 wet sites and one for operators with 23 plus wet sites.
+Gateshead Council were the winners of the operator with 0-22 wet sites while Everyone Active won the award for operators with 23 plus wet sites.

 ASA Club of the Year